What Can I Do With a Respiratory Therapy Degree?

 What to Expect From a Respiratory Therapy Program

-An accredited respiratory therapist school offers course curriculums that fully prepare students for a career as a respiratory therapist.
+An accredited respiratory therapist school offers curriculum that fully prepare students for a career as a respiratory therapist.
 The respiratory therapy program provides a practical, hands-on introduction to the respiratory therapist career while ensuring that students are able to grasp the terminology, technology, and resources needed to fulfill their role as a respiratory therapist.

 An effective program should also teach effective communication skills.
 This is important not only for communicating with the patients themselves, but also with the patient’s family members.
 You must be able to communicate and collaborate with a diverse group of people.

-Respiratory therapist schools are also responsible for providing training in core teaching areas such as medical terminology, safety and health standards and regulations, medical law and ethics, physiology, basic human anatomy, general pathology, medical instrumentation, and medical electronics.
+Respiratory therapist programs are also responsible for providing training in core teaching areas such as medical terminology, safety and health standards and regulations, medical law and ethics, physiology, basic human anatomy, general pathology, medical instrumentation, and medical electronics.

 Students enrolled in a respiratory therapist training program can also expect to be exposed to basic general education courses.
 These courses help to build understanding of general sciences and provide a great base on which to build.

-If you have been thinking about taking the next step toward a degree in respiratory therapy, then Pittsburgh Career Institute has the program for you.
+If you have been thinking about taking the next step toward a degree in respiratory therapy, then Pittsburgh Career Institute has the program for you!
 Our combination of hands-on and classroom training will provide you with a specialized training program that will help you on the path toward success.
 Call 412-281-2600 to talk with an admissions representative today!